ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

 ;;
 ```

-There are actually two issues here: slices are local, so we can't close over them in a parallel task, but even if we could, they would become contended, meaning we can't read or write their contents.
+There are actually two issues here: slices are `local`, so we can't close over them in a parallel task, but even if we could, they would become `contended`, meaning we can't read or write their contents.
 Instead, we can use a specialized fork/join for slices:

 ```ocaml